gbmhunter/blog/content/posts/2012/10-27-tonic-control-system-project-finished/index.md

 The previous post about starting the project can be found {{% link text="here" src="/posts/2012/10-12-luxcity-uv-tonic-project-started" %}}.

-{{< img src="lcd-screen-tonic-active.jpg" caption="The LCD screen working.
+{{% figure src="lcd-screen-tonic-active.jpg" caption="The LCD screen working.
 This part was a breeze, it was an Arduino capable LCD shield, and there was a pre-written library for the firmware.
-It literally took less than 5 minutes to get working."  width="600px" >}}
+It literally took less than 5 minutes to get working."  width="600px" %}}

-{{< img src="circle-of-solenoids.jpg" caption="Testing the system in my living room the night before it's to be used."  width="600px" >}}
+{{% figure src="circle-of-solenoids.jpg" caption="Testing the system in my living room the night before it's to be used."  width="600px" %}}

-{{< img src="pipes-with-tonic-and-uv.jpg" caption="The central structure and the tonic-filled pipes glowing under UV light."  width="600px" >}}
+{{% figure src="pipes-with-tonic-and-uv.jpg" caption="The central structure and the tonic-filled pipes glowing under UV light."  width="600px" %}}